digitalbricklayer/techteapotcom/src/content/posts/social-media-in-plain-english.md

 {{< youtube 6a_KF7TYKVc >}}

 A lot of you may already be familiar with social media.
 If you're not, then I recommend you check out the videos.
-Social bookmarking  &amp; <a href="https://en.wikipedia.org/wiki/RSS_(file_format)">RSS</a> are great time savers, especially when you work on more than one computer.
+Social bookmarking  &amp; [RSS](https://en.wikipedia.org/wiki/RSS_(file_format)) are great time savers, especially when you work on more than one computer.

-According to <a href="http://www.google.com/reader">Google Reader</a>, I monitor 282 feeds.
+According to [Google Reader](http://www.google.com/reader), I monitor 282 feeds.
 There is no way I could monitor that many sites without RSS.

 If you are not already, I urge you to start using RSS.
 Google Reader is a great RSS reader <strong>and</strong> it's free!
 You will save yourself a ton of time.